-Kid Scoop News supports comprehension in multiple ways including:
+Kid Scoop News® supports comprehension in multiple ways including:

-- reading to gather information about the theme - presenting information about how to complete a task using multiple steps - directing students to extend learning and understand its structure - asking students to make sense of what they read by locating evidence to support responses - understanding directions for activities across content areas including math, science, social studies, history, health and art - using engaging questions and puzzles to generate curiosity to read and learn more about a topic
+- reading to gather information about the theme - completing a task using multiple steps - directing students to activities that extend learning - asking students to make sense of what they read by locating evidence to support responses - providing students with a weekly writing prompt related to the theme - understanding written directions for activities across content areas including math, science, social studies, history, health, and art - using questions and puzzles to generate curiosity to read and learn more about a topic - frequent use of "cloze" activities

-Teachers can use Kid Scoop News to teach previewing, reviewing, critical thinking, summarizing, identifying main idea and supporting details, problem and solution, or simply to gain new information about an interesting topic.
+Kid Scoop News® can be used to teach previewing, reviewing, critical thinking, summarizing, identifying main idea and supporting details, problems and solutions, or simply to gain new information about an interesting topic.
+It supports the common core, builds on the Science of Reading and keeps kids engaged, focused and wanting to read more!